 State Subsidies & FAME II

-- Central Subsidy: The FAME II subsidy significantly lowers the cost of the Vader and Hawk Plus.
-Ensure the dealer deducts this upfront.
+- Central Subsidy: The FAME II subsidy lowers the cost of the Vader and Hawk Plus; ensure the dealer deducts this upfront.

-- State Subsidy: States like Maharashtra, Gujarat, and Delhi often have additional EV policies.
-Search for “electric bike subsidy in [Your State]” to see if you can get an extra ₹10,000 – ₹20,000 off.
+- State-Specific Savings: States like Maharashtra, Gujarat, and Delhi offer additional EV policies—check your local state policy for an extra ₹10,000 - ₹20,000 discount.

 Financing & EMI

-Most Odysse dealers have tie-ups with banks like IDFC First, HDFC, and specialised EV financiers like BikeBazaar.
+- Flexible Finance: Odysse dealers partner with IDFC First, HDFC, and BikeBazaar.

 Ownership Experience: Maintenance & Warranty